dgryski/go-perfbook/performance.md

 switching to `encoding/binary` and `math/bits` instead of my hand-rolled version.

-Similarly, the `compress/bzip2` package was sped by by switching to [simpler code the compiler was better able to optimize](https://github.com/golang/go/commit/9eb219480e8de08d380ee052b7bff293856955f8)
+Similarly, the `compress/bzip2` package was sped by switching to [simpler code the compiler was better able to optimize](https://github.com/golang/go/commit/9eb219480e8de08d380ee052b7bff293856955f8)